JohnRiddles/westraining-R/intro-to-R/09-parallel-processing.md

 Let’s now explain what this does. `makeCluster` creates the nodes which are used to execute each sub-problem.
 This function supports two methods of clustering: sockets and forks.
-The socket method spawns a new, fresh instance of R on each node, and slave nodes communicate with the master node via network sockets.
+The socket method spawns a new instance of R on each node, and slave nodes communicate with the master node via network sockets.
 Under the fork method, the current R instance is copied to each node.
 The default is the socket method.
-Forks are usually faster and are easier from a programming perspective, but unfortunately they are not supported on Windows, so we use sockets here, and we will not be covering the forking method.
+Forks are usually faster and are often easier from a programming perspective, but unfortunately they are not supported on Windows, so we use sockets here.
 The first argument to `makeCluster` is the number of nodes, which we set to `detectCores() - 1`. `detectCores` returns the number of available nodes.
 Personally, I usually use all but one available node, particularly if running the program on my own computer.
 This leaves one node free for me to use an editor, check email, etc. These things can